isabella232/dynamic-media-classic.en-1/help/making-efficient-metadata.md

 ---
 title: Making more efficient use of metadata
-seo-title: Making more efficient use of metadata
-description: null
-seo-description: Learn how to make more efficient use of metadata.
+description: Learn how to make more efficient use of metadata.
 uuid: 6690b815-ca5f-491f-94eb-3d4657fbb8ed
 contentOwner: admin
 content-type: reference